 Interest rate risk is the risk that changes in the market interest rates will adversely affect the fair value of an investment.
-Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
-One of the ways that the County manages its exposure to interest rate risk is by purchasing a combination of shorter term and longer term investments and by timing cash flows from maturities so that a portion of the portfolio is maturing or coming close to maturing evenly over time as necessary to provide the cash flow and liquidity needed for operations.
+Generally, the longer the maturity of an investment, the greater the sensitivity is of its fair value to changes in market interest rates.
+A way the County manages its exposure to interest rate risk is by purchasing a combination of short term and long term investments as well as timing cash flows from maturities so that a portion of the portfolio is maturing or coming close to maturing evenly over time as necessary to provide the cash flow and liquidity needed for operations.